ds199895/DualTHOR/README.md

 4. **Cook**: Items can be cooked.
 For example, when a potato in a pot is heated to a certain temperature with the gas turned on, the potato will be cooked.
 5. **Fill**: Items can be filled with liquid.
 For example, a cup can be filled with water or coffee.
 When the cup is tilted 90°, the filled liquid will disappear.
 6. **Open**: Items can be opened.
 Such as opening a refrigerator door or a drawer.
-7. **Slice**: Items can be sliced.
-Such as slicing a potato into many pieces.
-Sliced items with the Cook property can also be cooked.
+7. **IsMovable**: Items that can be moved correspond to the action "lift", such as a coffee machine.
 8. **ToggleOnOff**: Items can be toggled.
 Such as faucet switches, coffee machine switches.
 9. **UsedUp**: Items can be used up.
 Such as toilet paper can be depleted.
 10.**Spill**: Items can be spilled.
 Such as cup filled with liquid.